MHCommunity/mousehunt-improved/README.md

 - Delayed Tooltips
   - Adds a delay to tooltips so they don't show up immediately when you hover over something.

+- Favorite Setups
+  - Easily save and load your favorite trap setups.

 - FLRT Helper
   - Easily return tradable items to a maptain when opening the chest from a Free Leech Return Tradables map.